Spray paint has become very popular, but it does not smell very good. Are you struggling to eliminate the spray paint smell inside your house?

-Those things will help the smell dissipate faster, but I still highly recommend leaving the painting in a ventilated area to dry.
+Those things will help the smell dissipate faster, but I recommend leaving the painting in a ventilated area to dry.
 This will not only get rid of the smell but will ensure your paint is set and dry.

 Is it Safe to Use Spray Paint Indoors?

 The fumes are easily dispersed when you spray paint outside.
-When spray painting inside you should make sure you are in a well-ventilated room.
+When spraying painting inside, you should ensure you are in a well-ventilated room.

-You should not close off the room you are painting in as this will increase the amount of fume build-up.
-Whether you are painting inside or outside you should wear a mask and eye goggles while spray painting.
+While painting inside or outside, you should wear a mask and eye goggles while spray painting.
 Some people even prefer wearing gloves when they spray paint.

-If you must spray paint inside you should remove everything from the room that will not be painted.
-If that is not possible then cover everything with tarps.
+If you must spray paint inside, you should remove everything from the room that will not be painted.
+If that is not possible, then cover everything with tarps.

 The best way to get rid of the smell of spray paint is to paint outside.
 However, that is not always feasible.
-If you must spray paint inside or you are spray painting a room make sure you are using proper PPE.
+If you must spray paint inside or you are spray painting a room, make sure you are using proper PPE.

 The fumes from the paint can cause shortness of breath, dizziness, headaches, and more.
-Long term the fumes can cause damage to your nervous system, liver, and kidneys.
+Long term, the fumes can cause damage to your nervous system, liver, and kidneys.

 On the bright side, there are things you can do to get rid of the smell.
-These at-home remedies also remove the harsh particles from the air and therefore they are beneficial to your health too.
+These at-home remedies also remove the harsh particles from the air, and therefore they are beneficial to your health too.

 You can use indoor plants, coffee grounds, onions, baking soda, and so much more to get rid of the smell that comes with spray paint.